 On the 6th of July after taking a youth group out botanizing in Denali National Park I drove nine hours east to McCarthy, Alaska.
 I arrived late at night and was greeted by my new friend Morgan, who works for Wrangell St. Elias National Park.
 I hastily threw together my pack for a 3 to 4 day backpacking trip in the Wrangell Mountains and tried to go to sleep.
-I was nervous I had forgotten to pack something, and I was also worried about the fact that it'd been awhile since I had last gone backpacking so I didn't sleep that well.
+I was nervous I had forgotten to pack something needed for survival in Alaska, so I didn't sleep that well.
 Luckily, the next morning I was very excited for the trip, which kept me energized.

-We walked across the footbridge into McCarthy (public cars aren't allowed in the town - more on this later) and we were picked up by Elizabeth, a front country and wilderness ranger (and total badass) for the park, and drove to the airstrip.
+We walked across the footbridge into McCarthy (public cars aren't allowed in the town - more on this later) where we were picked up by Elizabeth, a front country and wilderness ranger (and total badass) for the park, and drove to the airstrip.
 Fun fact - when flying with the Park Service all passengers are required to wear flight suits á la Tom Cruise in Top Gun.
 Which makes everything better.
-We had to fly in this special little plane called a Super Cub because, I was told, we had to land on a very short landing strip.
+We had to fly in this special little plane called a Super Cub because we had to land on “a very short landing strip on top of a mountain.”
 This plane barely held the pilot plus one other person, had huge squishy wheels, and seemed to be mostly windows.
 I've never really seen, nor been in, anything like it.
-Since we could only fly one at a time Morgan went first because she needed to survey the area for her job.
-As an aside, while Elizabeth and I were waiting for our plane to return we watched the airport's mechanic walk over to a different plane and inspect it.
-I was only half paying attention when I saw him produce a roll of duct tape and apply it to the front of the plane.
-I looked at Elizabeth and as quietly as possible I asked her to confirm that they were fixing one of their planes with duct tape.
+Since we could only fly one at a time Morgan went first to survey the area for her job.
+As an aside, while Elizabeth and I were waiting for the plane to return we watched the airport's mechanic walk over to a different plane and inspect it.
+He then produced a roll of duct tape and applied it to the front of the plane.
+I looked at Elizabeth asked her to confirm that they were fixing one of their planes with duct tape.
 She nodded and laughed.
 Great!

 I flew next.
-I crawled into the passenger seat located behind the pilot and he gave me a brief safety talk that I will sum up as "if we crash none of this safety talk will matter."
+I crawled into the passenger seat located behind the pilot and he gave me a brief safety talk that I will sum up as, "if we crash none of this safety talk will matter."
 We took off pretty quickly and the views were spectacular.
-I considered being nervous but there really wasn't time and it was more fun just to enjoy the ride.
-At a certain point it seemed we were flying very close to an upcoming mountain.
-My default thought was that maybe he didn't want to gain too much altitude, which in retrospect doesn't make any sense.
-It then dawned on me that we were headed towards a large plateau that could, in fact, pass as a place to land.
+After a few minutes it seemed we were flying much to close to an approaching mountain.
+It dawned on me that we were headed towards a large plateau that could, in fact, pass as a place to land.
 This thought made me nervous which resulted in me giggling incessantly as the plane neared the plateau.
 Before I could think anything of it we touched down on the rocky mountain ridge and came to a stop not long after that.
-The clouds were rolling in so I quickly jumped out and the pilot flipped the plane around and took off in a few hundred feet to go get Elizabeth.
-The views from the plateau were spectacular and I'd barely explored by the time I heard the plane coming in again with the third member of our team.
+The clouds were rolling in so I quickly jumped out, and the pilot flipped the plane around and took off a few seconds (and a few hundred feet) later to go get Elizabeth.
+The views from the plateau were spectacular, but I'd barely explored by the time I heard the plane coming in again with the third member of our team.

 We camped in the most beautiful place ever (see photo) and had a nice, yet very windy, evening.
-The next day began with us side hilling on a scree slope.
-We were all worried about how dangerous this was going to be but the slope was more stable than it looked and we made it to the next ridge without incident.
+The next day began with us side-hilling on a scree slope.
+We were all worried about how dangerous this was going to be but the slope was more stable than it looked, and we made it to the next ridge without incident.
 The ridge walk from here on out was mellow and we bagged a small unnamed peak along the way.
 We made it to the end of the ridge to begin our descent down to the creek.
 And the descent was gnarly.
 It was steep, brushy, dangerous, hot, and dusty.
-I'll spare you the details but when we made it down to the creek we all had to splash water on our faces, sit in silence, and regroup.
-From there anything was an improvement and though we had to walk in the creek in wet boots with water cresting our knees for over an hour it still seemed better than our descent.
+I'll spare you the details but when we made it down to the creek we all had to splash water on our faces and regroup in silence.
+From there anything was an improvement, and though we had to walk in the creek in wet boots with water cresting our knees for over an hour, it still seemed better than our descent.
 By the time we made it to a good camp spot for the night we were all exhausted.
 That day it took us nine hours to cover six miles (six miles normally takes about three hours for me) and when I told Elizabeth this she laughed and remarked that those times sound about right for a "true Alaska hike".
 We all slept great that night.

 That night I went to the Golden Saloon in McCarthy and mingled with the locals.
 McCarthy is a bizarre and wonderful place.
 Apparently, I'm not the only one who thinks that - there is a reality tv show filmed there called Edge of Alaska.
-There aren't any public vehicles allowed in the town so every time I entered I rode a borrowed bike across the foot bridge.
-There's also a shuttle and lots of people use ATVS; one of my favorite sights was two women in their 60s/70s blazing through town on a 4-wheeler together.
+There aren't any vehicles allowed in the town so every time I entered I rode a borrowed bike across the foot bridge.
+There's also a shuttle and lots of people use ATVS; one of my favorite sights was two women in their 70s blazing through town on a 4-wheeler together.
 McCarthy arose in the early 1900s in conjunction with the Kennecott copper mine which holds the record as the most lucrative copper mine in the world.
-As the story goes, because alcohol was forbidden in Kennecott, McCarthy grew as an area to provide illicit services not available in the company town.
-Then when the mine was abandoned (it's now a ghost town managed by the Park Service) McCarthy almost vanished into oblivion but interests in the area resurged in the 70s by those seeking adventure/isolation and was solidified when Wrangell St. Elias National Park was designated in the 80s.
+As the story goes, because alcohol was forbidden in Kennecott, the adjacent McCarthy grew as an area to provide illicit services (think alcohol and women) not available in the company town.
+Then when the mine was abandoned (it's now a ghost town managed by the Park Service) McCarthy almost vanished into oblivion.
+Interests in the area resurged in the 70s by those seeking adventure/isolation and was solidified when Wrangell St. Elias National Park was designated in the 80s.
 In present day, McCarthy is still very isolated, yet it is filled with a diverse grouping of people who choose to live pretty far removed from the rest of the world.
-After our night out Morgan and I had a delicious breakfast at the Slow Down Cafe, which I highly recommend next time you are in McCarthy, and we walked through Kennecott and hiked out on a glacier!
+After our night out Morgan and I had a delicious breakfast at the Slow Down Cafe (which I highly recommend next time you are in McCarthy) followed by a walk through Kennecott to a hike out on a glacier.
 I've never been that interested in ghost towns (too touristy) but Kennecott was really interesting, and it's fascinating to think of the amount of man hours that went into making such an elaborate and expansive operation so far removed society in the early 20th century.
 You also have to walk through it to get to the Root Glacier - which is probably one of the coolest things I've done in Alaska (no pun intended).

 I'm currently sitting at the airport in Anchorage waiting for my flight to Nome, Alaska.
 Look up Nome on a map - it is out there.
 There are quite a few Micranthes in the Seward Peninsula (where Nome is) but I have one plant there - M. nudicaulis - that in the entire world only occurs around Nome and directly across the Bering Sea in Russia.
 If I find it I will officially have every Micranthes in Alaska.
 Wish me luck!